Fort Smith, Arkansas: History

-The US Army also used Fort Smith as a base during the Mexican War (1846-1848).
-As a result, the US acquired large territories in the Southwest, and later annexed the Republic of Texas, which had been independent from 1836-1846.
+The U.S. Army also used Fort Smith as a base during the Mexican–American War from 1846 to 1848.
+As a result of the war, the U.S. acquired most of what is now the Southwest United States, and later annexed the Republic of Texas, which had been an independent nation from 1836 to 1846.

-Sebastian County was formed in 1851, separated from Crawford County north of the Arkansas River.
-In 1858, Fort Smith was designated as a Division Center of the Butterfield Overland Mail's 7th Division route across Indian Territory from Fort Smith to Texas and as a junction with the mail route from Memphis, Tennessee, an important port on the east side of the Mississippi River.
+Sebastian County, Arkansas was formed in 1851, separated from Crawford County north of the Arkansas River.
+In 1858, Fort Smith was designated as a Division Center of the Butterfield Overland Mail's 7th Division route across Indian Territory from Fort Smith to Texas, and as a junction with the mail route from Memphis, Tennessee, an important port on the eastern bank of the Mississippi River.

-For roughly a year of the U.S. Civil War, the fort was occupied by the Confederate Army.
-Union troops under General Steele took control of Fort Smith on September 1, 1863.
-A small fight occurred there on July 31, 1864, but the Union army maintained command in the area until the war ended in 1865.
-As a result, many refugee slaves, orphans, Southern Unionists, and others came here to escape the guerrilla warfare raging in Arkansas, Missouri, and the Border States.
+For roughly a year of the American Civil War, the fort was occupied by the Confederate States Army.
+Union troops under General Frederick Steele took control of Fort Smith during the Battle of Devil's Backbone on September 1, 1863.
+A small fight occurred at the fort on July 31, 1864, but the Union Army maintained command in the area until the war ended in 1865.
+As a result, many refugee slaves, orphans, Southern Unionists, and others came to Fort Smith to escape the guerrilla warfare raging in Arkansas, Missouri, and the border states.
 The slaves were freed under the Emancipation Proclamation of January 1863 by President Abraham Lincoln.
 Federal troops abandoned the post of Fort Smith for the last time in 1871.
 The town continued to thrive despite the absence of federal troops.

-Two of Fort Smith's most notable historic figures were Judge Isaac Parker and William Henry Harrison Clayton, also known as W.H.H.
-Clayton.
-In 1874, William Henry Harrison Clayton was appointed United States Attorney for the Western District of Arkansas by President Ulysses S. Grant.
-Fort Smith was a bustling community full of brothels, saloons and outlaws, just across the river from Indian Territory.
-William Clayton realized a strong judge would be necessary to bring law and order to the region.
-He knew that Isaac Parker was a strong judge.
-But Judge Parker had been appointed Chief Justice of Utah Territory and confirmed by the US Senate.
-With the help of President Grant and US Senator Powell Clayton, former governor of Arkansas, William Clayton was able to gain the appointment of Judge Parker in the Fort Smith district.
+Two of Fort Smith's most notable historic figures were Judge Isaac C. Parker and William Henry Harrison Clayton, also known as W. H. H. Clayton.
+In 1874, William Clayton was appointed United States Attorney for the Western District of Arkansas by President Ulysses S. Grant.
+Fort Smith was a bustling community full of brothels, saloons, and outlaws, just across the river from the Indian Territory.
+Clayton realized a strong judge would be necessary to bring law and order to the region.
+He knew that Parker was a strong judge, but Parker had already been appointed Chief Justice of the Utah Territory and confirmed by the U.S. Senate.
+With the help of President Grant and U.S. Senator Powell Clayton, former governor of Arkansas, William Clayton was able to gain the appointment of Parker in the Fort Smith district.
+At that time, the Fort Smith district not only held responsibility for enforcing the law in Western Arkansas, but also the Indian Territory.